 Carol Morness – President

 Carol was born and raised in Northern Minnesota and moved to the Minneapolis/St. Paul area soon after graduating from high school.
 She worked in the insurance industry for 35 years in various management positions.
-She met her husband Bruce at work.
-Carol and Bruce bought a cabin outside of Stone Lake soon after they married in 1986.
-They enjoyed many weekends and vacations in the Hayward area with their children, Erik & Becca.
-They moved to their current home on Lac Courtes Oreilles full-time in 2013.
+Carol and her husband Bruce bought a cabin outside of Stone Lake in 1986 and enjoyed many weekends and vacations in the Hayward area with their family.
+They moved full time to the area in 2013.
 Carol is interested in the performing arts and appreciates all art forms.
 CHARAC’s sponsorship of the Art Crawl and Bruce’s participation made her realize what a vital art community means to this area.
 Being an active member of CHARAC and its board is her way to support that community.

 Judy Timmerman – Treasurer